-How we use the information you provide to us on this website, such as registration and survey details.
+How the information you provide on this website is used, such as registration and survey details.

-The Faith Survey website (faithsurvey.co.uk) is commited to ensuring that your privacy is protected.
-We will not sell, distribute or lease your personal information to third parties.
+The website is commited to ensuring that your privacy is protected.
+Your personal information will not be sold, distributed or leased to third parties.
 Any information you provide by way of completing a survey will be held in a secure database, protected behind a firewall.
 Such information is only viewable by the webmaster and may be used to generate reports, none of which will contain any information that may personally identify you.
+From time to time, these reports will be updated and may be viewed on the results section of the website.
+The information gathered will be retained for as long as is required to generate report data.

-In addition, each survey uses the SSL protocol to ensure that any data you input is encrypted as it passes over the internet.
+In addition, each survey (and all other pages on this website) use the SSL protocol to ensure that any data you input is encrypted as it passes over the internet.
 SSL secured pages may be identified by a padlock icon (or equivalent) in the address bar and prefixed with https:// as shown below:

 » More about SSL (Wikipedia).

-From time to time, we may send you an email newsletter to update you on updates to the website and other items which may be of interest.
+You may opt in to receive a newsletter via a form on this website, which will inform you of updates and other items which may be of interest.
 Should you no longer wish to receive such information, you may unsubscribe by either (a) emailing the webmaster (see the link at the bottom of this page) or (b) clicking the unsubscribe link in the newsletter itself.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.